yujunz/gitlab.com-runbooks/docs/patroni/patroni-management.md

 thinking that the cluster needs a restart (you may see a "Pending Restart" column when running `gitlab-patronictl list`).

 When parameters are updated in Chef and propagated across the cluster, Patroni updates `postgresql.conf` then signals PostgreSQL to reload the configuration.
-A restart may still be needed for some parameters, which you can see hints of in the logs, so you may need to run `gitlab-patronictl restart pg-ha-cluster MEMBER_NAME`.
+A restart may still be needed for some parameters, which you can see hints of in the logs, so you may need to run `gitlab-patronictl restart pg11-ha-cluster MEMBER_NAME`.

 ## Pausing Patroni